Was my repossession handled improperly?

 - Photograph the odometer for mileage before the vehicle leaves your possession.

-- Photograph all damaged property, such as, damaged fence gate, garage door or another vehicle on your property that was damaged as a result of the repossession.
+- Photograph all damaged property, such as, fence gate, garage door or another vehicle on your property that was damaged as a result of the repossession.

 - Obtain a police report detailing the incident.
 Be sure to get names of the police officers that came to the scene.